Equity's dues structure has two components:

 Please note: gross earnings do not include the minimum portion of out-of-town per diem expense monies.

 All membership privileges, including the right to vote, attend meetings and Equity-only auditions, commence upon the initial payment of $600 towards the initiation fee within six months of filing your application.
+Please note that members joining through Open Access must pay the entire $600 down payment at the time of application.

 If your parent union (the first performing artist union you joined) is the American Guild of Musical Artists (AGMA), Canadian Actors' Equity (CAEA) or the Guild of Italian American Artists (GIAA), you may be eligible for a reduction in the Equity Initiation Fee based on the amount of the initiation fee you paid to your parent union.
 You will be advised of the amount of this reduction by the Equity Membership Department at the time you submit your application.